JoannaBy/JoannaBy.github.io/_pages/publications.md

 ---
 ## Publications
 ### Papers
-* Byszuk, J. (forthcoming) The Voices of Doctor Who – how stylometry can be useful in revealing new information about TV series.
-Digital Humanities Quarterly.
+* Byszuk, J. (2020) The Voices of Doctor Who – how stylometry can be useful in revealing new information about TV series. *Digital Humanities Quarterly*, 14(4) [link](http://www.digitalhumanities.org/dhq/vol/14/4/000499/000499.html).
 * Byszuk, J., Woźniak, M., Kestemont, M., Leśniak, A., Łukasik, W., Šeļa, A. and Eder, M. (2020).
-Detecting direct speech in multilingual collection of 19th century novels.
-In _LREC 2020_. [available here pp. 100-104](https://lrec2020.lrec-conf.org/media/proceedings/Workshops/Books/LT4HALAbook.pdf)
+Detecting direct speech in multilingual collection of 19th century novels. *Proceedings of the LREC 2020.
+Workshop on Language Technologies for Historical and Ancient Languages (LT4HALA 2020)*.
+Marseille, pp. 100–04. [available here pp. 100-104](https://lrec2020.lrec-conf.org/media/proceedings/Workshops/Books/LT4HALAbook.pdf)
-* Franzini, G., Kestemont, M., Rotari, G., Jander, M., Ochab, J. K., Franzini, E., Byszuk, J., Rybicki, J. Attributing Authorship in the Noisy Digitized Correspondence of Jacob and Wilhelm Grimm.
-Frontiers in Digital Humanities, 5.
+* Franzini, G., Kestemont, M., Rotari, G., Jander, M., Ochab, J. K., Franzini, E., Byszuk, J., Rybicki, J. Attributing Authorship in the Noisy Digitized Correspondence of Jacob and Wilhelm Grimm. *Frontiers in Digital Humanities*, 5.
 2018. https://doi.org/10.3389/fdigh.2018.00004

 ### Other
 * Byszuk, J. "Stylometry Expertise Conclusion: Assessing authorship of an anonymous Persian qasida" in: Khismatulin, A. "Amir Mu‘izzi Nishapuri.
 The Siyasat-nama/Siyar al-muluk: A Fabrication Ascribed to Nizam al-Mulk".
 The series: THE PERSIAN MIRRORS FOR PRINCES WRITTEN IN THE SALJUQ PERIOD: ORIGINALS AND FABRICATIONS (I).
 St. Petersburg: Peterburgskoe Vostokovedenie; Moscow: Sadra, 2020. pp. 176-178 [online access: Stylometry Expertise Conclusion on Assessing authorship of an anonymous Persian qasida](https://ijp.pan.pl/wp-content/uploads/2018/08/Byszuk-Stylometry-Expertise-Conclusion-on-Assessing-authorship-of-an-anonymous-Persian-qasida.pdf)